antonioguj/bronchinet/README.md

-    ├── Images                  <- Store CT scans (in dicom or nifti format) ├── Airways                 <- Store reference airway segmentations ├── Lungs (optional)        <- Store lung segmentations (used in option to mask ground-truth to the ROI: lungs) └── CoarseAirways (optional)<- Store segmentation of trachea and main bronchi (used in option to attach mask of trachea and main bronchi to the predicted segmentations)
+    ├── Images                  <- Store CT scans (in dicom or nifti format) ├── Airways                 <- Store reference airway segmentations ├── Lungs (optional)        <- Store lung segmentations (used in options to i) mask ground-truth to the ROI lungs, and ii) crop images around the lungs)
+    └── CoarseAirways (optional)<- Store segmentation of trachea and main bronchi (used in option to attach mask of trachea and main bronchi to the predicted segmentations)

 ## Prepare Working Directory